 so that you can be admitted to the hospital, and fill out the usual

 forms.
-You should eat nothing the day of the Gamma Knife, but please
+You should not eat anything the day of the Gamma Knife, but

-take all your usual medications with a sip of water on leaving for
+please take all your usual medications with a sip of water upon

-then are taken to the Gamma Knife unit.
-Beverly Ponte and one of
+are taken to the Gamma Knife unit.
+Beverly Ponte and I will put

-The Leksell frame attaches to your head with one-inch metal posts.
+great precision.
+The Leksell frame attaches to your head with one-inch

-We start by injecting the scalp in the forehead and behind the ears
+metal posts.
+We start by injecting the scalp in the forehead and